 Fashion editors need to be knowledgeable of the fashion industry in addition to having strong writing and editing skills.
-Those aspiring to this profession may consider a bachelor's degree program that focuses both on fashion expertise and verbal reasoning skills.
-Degree programs such as fashion merchandising and fashion marketing may be beneficial for this purpose.
+Aspiring editors consider a bachelor's degree program focusing both on fashion expertise and verbal reasoning skills.
+Degree programs such as fashion merchandising and fashion marketing are beneficial for this purpose.

-Students in these programs may be required to take courses such as English, history, accounting, textiles, design and marketing.
-Students may also be required to work with computerized design programs, worksheets and other visual aids to generate fresh themes and anticipate new trends for retail displays, fashion shows and other productions.
+Students in these programs are required to take courses such as English, history, accounting, textiles, design, and marketing.
+Students are also required to work with computerized design programs, worksheets, and other visual aids to generate fresh themes and anticipate new trends for retail displays, fashion shows, and other productions.

 - Complete an internship.
-An internship may enable an aspiring fashion editor to hone valuable interpersonal skills needed for interviewing and for the workplace, to learn more about the industry than what is taught in the classroom and to build a network of contacts.
-The internship experience may also be a helpful resume builder.
+An internship enables an aspiring fashion editor to hone valuable interpersonal skills needed for interviewing and for the workplace, to learn more about the industry than what is taught in the classroom, and to build a network of contacts.
+The internship experience is also a helpful resume builder.
 Some internship programs require students to maintain a minimum grade point average (GPA) and complete a minimum number of college credit hours.

 - Gain experience with college media.
-Experience working at a college newspaper or radio or television station may prove very valuable to an aspiring editor's career prospects.
-Students may use the work generated at this level to show their skills to future employers.
-The experience may also be an alternative for students who haven't had the opportunity to pursue summer or part-time internships.
+Experience working at a college newspaper, radio or television station proves very valuable to an aspiring editor's career prospects.
+Students use the work generated at this level to show their skills to future employers.
+The experience is also an alternative for students who haven't had the opportunity to pursue summer or part-time internships.

 Step 2: Find Employment and Gain Experience in the Field

 Fashion editors perform a range of tasks, from producing programs for television and radio to supervising and editing teams of writers and photographers for magazines or newsletters to working extensively with advertisers and designers who may want to market products.
-The aspiring editor, however, may need to work his or her way up to the top level by serving as an editorial assistant for several years.
-Fashion editors also sometimes get their starts as writers for magazines, websites or other media.
-Some editors may choose to be self-employed, starting their own publications.
+The aspiring editor, however, needs to work his or her way up to the top level by serving as an editorial assistant for several years.
+Fashion editors also sometimes get their start as writers for magazines, websites, or other media.
+Some editors choose to be self-employed, starting their own publications.

-- Sharpen computer and technology skills.
 According to the BLS, more publications are being viewed online.
-Fashion editors who are technologically savvy and proficient in navigating online publications and social marketing platforms could have an advantage in the job market as more and more print-based media is converted to an online format.
+Fashion editors who are technologically savvy and proficient in navigating online publications and social marketing platforms have an advantage in the job market as more and more print-based media is converted to an online format.